 -Resuspend thylakoids (green pellets) in membrane washing buffer containing protease inhibitors).

 -Dilute the envelope and thylakoid suspensions 3-4-fold in membrane washing medium and ultracentrifuge for 1 h at 110,000 g.
-Do not forget to equilibrate pairs of tubes using membrane washing buffer prior to centrifugation!
+Do not forget to balance pairs of tubes using membrane washing buffer prior to centrifugation!

 -Carefully aspirate the supernatants using a water pump.